widged/reactjs-workshop/notes/redux.md

 1. You call store.dispatch(action).

-The only way you can modify your application state in Redux is by having Actions dispatched to the Store.
-Actions are simply POJOs (plain old JavaScript objects).
-It’s important to note that actions are declarative — they describe what you can do in your app but not how to do it.
-Actions are purely data!
+Actions are the only way to get data into the store, so any data, whether from the UI events, network callbacks, or other sources such as WebSockets needs to eventually be dispatched as actions.

-An action is a plain object describing a change.
+Actions are simply POJOs (plain old JavaScript objects) describing a change in a way that makes sense for your application.
 For example:

 ```
  { type: 'LIKE_ARTICLE', articleId: 42 }